tinacms/tina.io/content/guides/gatsby/using-git/installation.md

 title: Install & Set-up
 ---

 This guide will show you how to set up a Git-based backend on your Gatsby site.
+It will also cover creating forms to edit Markdown and / or JSON data files with changes tracked in Git.

+## Prerequisites

+- A Gatsby site with [Tina Configured](/guides/gatsby/adding-tina/project-setup)

-## Install the Git Package
+## Install the Packages

-    yarn add gatsby-tinacms-remark gatsby-tinacms-git
+    yarn add gatsby-tinacms-git gatsby-tinacms-remark gatsby-tinacms-json

+> This guide assumes your Gatsby site is already setup to use either Markdown or JSON.
+Check out the [Gatsby Docs](https://www.gatsbyjs.org/docs/adding-markdown-pages/) to learn how to use Markdown in your site.

-## Adding the Git Plugin
+## Adding the Plugins

-Open the `gatsby-config.js` file and add the package to the `plugins` array for `gatsby-plugin-tinacms`:
+Open the `gatsby-config.js` file and add the packages to the `plugins` array for `gatsby-plugin-tinacms`:

 ```JavaScript
 module.exports = {